deatrich/doc-with-pandoc-markdown/using-markdown.md

 Not all elements are shown here -- I picked the ones that I tend to use.
 The web links above provide greater detail.

-Most elements are easy to remember since markdown is all about writing simple text.
+Most elements are easy to remember since Markdown is all about writing simple text.

+Except for the example *table* element, all other example elements are embedded in a table with the *element name* in the left column, the *markdown code* in the centre column, and the *generated output* in the right column.

 Markdown elements are sometimes explained the way HTML elements are - generally speaking they are divided into two categories: [*block* elements and *inline*